ericnjkim/transcription_tool/README.md

 ### Directory contents:
 Further docstrings can be found in modules.

-- executables/: Compiled standalone exe to run the project and spec file to build the exe.
 - scripts/: working files for the tool.
   - scripts/core/: All logic for the working operation of the tool including use of the transcription model and any generic python library scripts.
   - scripts/qt/: All qt related scripts for tying the core scripts into the gui's widgets.